 The Forex (Currency) market is huge.
 Trillions (literally) are traded every day in the forex currency markets.
 So its a highly liquid (always buyable and sellable) market enabling traders to make consistent gains when following a sound trading strategy.

-There is no better way to learn than with a realistic example trade so that’s what we are going to do below.
-The trade below will take you step by step through a ‘pin-bar reversal’ trade which is a favoured swing trading trade strategy.
+There is no better way to learn than with an example trade so that’s what we are going to do below.
+The trade below will take you step by step through a ‘pin-bar reversal‘ trade which is a favoured swing trading trade strategy.
 You can read through this article and get the gist of it, but there is a nice little video course put together by Rob Colville at the ‘Lazy Trader’ where this 10 minute per day swing trading strategy is broken down into manageable chunks which you can go through at your own pace.

 Trade Risk Management

 THE GOLDEN RULE: Never risk more than 1% of your trading account

 the number of PIP’s we could lose if the trade goes against us